miladavuk/StackExchange/README.md

-# Building a model for suggesting tags for questions posed on stackoverflow.com using Stack Exchange API
+# Building a model for recommending tags for questions posed on stackoverflow.com using Stack Exchange API

 ## The Problem

-The purpose of this project is to generate a model that suggests a tag for a question on the website [StackOverflow](www.stackoverflow.com).
+The purpose of this project is to generate a model that reccommends a tag for a question on the website [StackOverflow](www.stackoverflow.com).
 In other words, it should predict whether a question should or should not include a certain tag based on the title and the body of the question.
-The solution proposed in this project includes using text mining techniques of categorizing a question to each of the most popular tags.

 ## Tools Used